Campaign of the Month: August 2014

 RELATIONS WITH OTHER FAMILIES

-Unwilling to risk use of the politically paralyzed Antonian Ventrue, he sent his own representative to Venice in an attempt to deflect the Crusade.
+Unwilling to risk use of the politically ineffectual Antonian Ventrue, he sent his own representative to Venice in an attempt to deflect the Crusade.
 Anna Sgorina was quick to admit that she was inadequate to the task, but did her duty nonetheless.
 Thomas listened to her advice, and called upon other contacts to supplement her influence.
 The Crusade is reportedly headed to Egypt, but news has now reached Thomas that the Dalmatian city of Zara was recently sacked and handed over to Venice.
 In response, he has sent word to his followers in the provinces, led by Knight Captain Justinian to watch the Crusade closely, and be ready to act against them if needs be.

 Also, the Gangrel no longer have freedom to persecute and try all Cainite offenders of the Codex of Legacies.
 Together with the large numbers of new arrivals in the Latin Quarter, this has placed extraordinary strain on the rule of law and order in the city.
-Two of his squires were murdered near the Genoese Quarter in AD 1199, and one of his knights disappeared outside the Saut Aswad in 1201.
+Two of his squires were murdered near the Genoese Quarter in AD 1199, and one of his knights, Niketas, disappeared outside the Saut Aswad in 1201.
 Investigations into these crimes have yielded no results thus far, as the resources of the Baron’s Gangrel are stretched far too thinly.
 Baron Thomas suspects that Bishop Alfonzo has an Assamite in his employ, but does not have the authority to even question him.
 A shadowy war is in the offing between the Narsene Lasombra and the Baron’s Gangrel, and only a fool would dare be caught out of bounds in this charged climate.

 RELATIONS WITH OUTSIDERS